Burger King Truckvertising

 The campaign bets on ordinary people’s genuine surprise.
 That reaction becomes the content people want to share.

 VR is not the product.
-VR is the setup
+VR is the timer

 Virtual reality is used as a temporary attention lock so the physical transformation can happen without explanation.
 The innovation is the transition, not the headset.

-The brand promise is delivered in one clean, repeatable beat
+The brand promise lands in one repeatable beat

 “100% real” is not argued.
 It is demonstrated when the environment jumps from virtual to physical.

-Leavingstone states the video is posted with a modest placement budget, reaches more than 50% of internet users in Georgia, hits 1 million views in 72 hours, and is followed by first-month sales of 515,698 liters, described as 2x.
+Leavingstone reports the stunt video was posted on the Old Irish Facebook page on March 18 with a modest placement budget.
+They report it engaged more than 50% of internet users in Georgia (the country), reached 1 million views in 72 hours, and was followed by 515,698 liters sold in the first month (described as 2x more sales).

 A few fast answers before you act